How to Set Up a Montessori Kitchen at Home

 No Space for a Montessori Kitchen?

-Place your child’s plates, cups, and utensils in a low, accessible drawer or cabinet without a child safety lock.
-This gives them easy access to the items they need for eating as meals are being prepared.
-Place snacks in prepared portions on an accessible shelf in the fridge or pantry and let them choose their own.
+Place your child’s plates, cups, and utensils in a low, accessible drawer or cabinet without a safety lock.
+Keep snacks in prepared portions on an accessible shelf in the fridge or pantry and let them choose their own.

-Narrate each step of your cooking process so they learn the terminology and can observe your work.
-All of these things make the kitchen a more approachable place for kids so when they are ready to cook, they’re prepared.
+Narrate cooking process so they learn the terminology and can observe your work.
+This way you’ll make the kitchen a more approachable place for kids.

 You can also use the kitchen as a way to practice the Montessori tenet of grace and courtesy.
-Encouraging the whole family to use proper table manners, use the correct utensils, try new things with a positive attitude, be considerate of others, and participate in the cleanup and chores.
+Encouraging the whole family to use proper table manners, use the correct utensils, try new things with a positive attitude, be considerate of others, and participate in the cleanup.

 Go at the pace that’s best for you and your family.
 Enjoy the exploration and use it to bond with your child over food.
 After all, isn’t the kitchen table where some of the best memories are made?